-Information about Ankh hor tomb Luxor TT 414, tours and Online Booking
+Information about Ankh hor tomb Luxor TT 414, tours, booking

 Ankh hor tomb Luxor is one of a series of large tombs in the Asasif area.
 The area located in the West Bank of Luxor.
 In fact, the tomb built at the end of the Third Intermediate Period.
 It built for high officials in the estates of the Gods Wives of Amun.
 The great importance of the Gods Wives during this time reflected in the size of the tombs.
 Moreover, these tombs of their chief administrators, that of Ankh-hor being no exception.